romanjoffee/sagecreator/README.rst

     Secret access key: <AWS Secret Access Key>
     Company: <Name of your organization>
     Owner: <Name of your team>
-    Key pair name: <Name of the key pair> (optional - if NOT provided it will be created with a new private key) Private key file: <Absolute path to private key file> (required only if Key pair name was provided)
+    Key pair name: <Name of the key pair> (Optional - if NOT provided it will be created with a new private key) Private key file: <Absolute path to private key file> (required only if Key pair name was provided)

 | **Company**, **Owner**, **Service** are required - those are used as tags for each instance in the cluster.